Zoning Planning & Land Use Law in California

 Additionally, zoning ordinances cannot be applied against you retroactively.
 For example, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you live in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a El Centro, California Attorney Help?
+What Can A El Centro, California Attorney Do?

 If you find yourself facing zoning or other land use issues, it's important to have good legal advice.
 A brilliant El Centro, California attorney will help you work within the law to ensure that you are as free as possible to make the use of your land that you want.